roaet/eh/README.md

 ### Creating a new subject repo

-The only trick to doing this is to ensure that there is an immediate subdirectory called `subjects`.

 When you add it to your eh.ini you must provide the entire URI.
 The value on the left-hand side of the `=` does not matter as long as it is unique to your configuration file.